jrsenthil-kumar2312/credit-system-with-locking/README.md

 ## 🚀 Getting Started

-1. You can download or clone this repo and start the application by running the steps below
+1. You can download or clone this repo and start the application by running the steps below.

 ```sh
 docker-compose build

 docker-compose up
 ```
+2. Application can be accessed from : http://localhost:3000/ (just to check if the app is up.)

+3. API documentation link - Swagger: http://localhost:3000/api-docs/

-2. By default, demo user data and demo credit data are added to the db.
+4. By default, demo user data and demo credit data are added to the db.
+May use userId=1 for the URLs mentioned below.

+   Demo User 1:
+    first_name: 'John',
+    last_name: 'Doe',
+    username: "JohnDoe23",
+    password: "password",

+5. I have included .env file as part of the git too for testing purposes only.
+It's definitely not encouraged in real projects.

 ## 🚀 Testing the API
 1. All the APIs are protected by authorization token (JWT) except for user endpoint